brandonngithub/calculator/README.md

 ## ~ calculator ~
 <p>The fifth project from TheOdinProject (Foundations Course).</p>
-<p></p>

-Calculator is, well, exactly that, a calculator for calculating simple arithmetic.
-The aim of the project was to recreate all the basic functionality of a calculator using pure JavaScript and CSS.

-All basic operations are supported (divide, multiple, remainder, add, subtract).
-Operations performed using BEDMAS rule and follows order of precendence from MDN Library.
-Keyboard inputs are supported for numbers, opertaors and other options.
-Comes with options to clear/delete a single input (backspace) OR clear the whole display.

-Used HTML5 semantic elements for better readability and structure.
-Used CSS3 grid and flex to create layout.
-Used Git and GitHub for project management.
-Tried to maintain clean code.
-Cross tested on Firefox and Chromium based browsers.

-Better knowledge of Javascript.
-Learned to add keyboard support.
-A lot of minor things.
+<p>A calculator for calculating simple arithmetic expressions.
+Built using HTML, CSS, and JavaScript.
+All basic operations (add, subtract, multiply, divide, modulo) is supported.
+Operations performed follow BEDMAS precedence.
+Also comes with options to backspace or clear input.</p>

 ## Tech Used:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)